 Summary: Kate and Alicia Sutton are young maids of honor to the Lady Elizabeth Tudor who is confined to her house at Hatfield under the extreme displeasure of her sister Queen Mary.

-the beautiful Alicia (who she's sure isn't responsible), but instead her older, plainer sister Kate.
+Alicia, a beautiful ditz, writes the queen to complain about the conditions at Hatfield.
+Her Majesty takes offense but elects to punish not the beautiful Alicia (who she's sure isn't responsible), but instead her older, plainer sister Kate.
 Kate is sent to live under house arrest at Elvenwood Hall in the care of Sir Geoffrey Heron.

-She soon discovers she has walked into a somewhat fraught family situation: Sir Geoffrey's small daughter and only child, Cecily, disappeared under mysterious circumstances while in the care of her uncle Christopher Heron, who of course is now Sir Geoffrey's heir.Needless to say everybody draws the obvious conclusion and Christopher's Byronic posturing does nothing to help the situation.
+She soon discovers she has walked into a somewhat fraught family situation: Sir Geoffrey's small daughter and only child, Cecily, disappeared under mysterious circumstances while in the care of her uncle Christopher Heron, who of course is now Sir Geoffrey's heir.
+Everybody draws the obvious conclusion and Christopher's Byronic posturing does nothing to help the situation.